Tesla Insurance review 2025

 New

 Tesla Insurance is known for its telematics-based car insurance, meaning that real-time driving behavior plays an integral role in calculating car insurance rates.
-For this reason, Tesla Insurance may be a natural fit for drivers who want to have a direct influence on their car insurance, as the carrier does not use traditional car insurance rating factors like age, gender, claim history and driving record.
+For this reason, Tesla Insurance may be a natural fit for drivers who want to have a direct influence on their car insurance cost, as the carrier does not use traditional car insurance rating factors like age, gender, claim history and driving record when calculating premiums.

-Instead, Tesla Insurance calculates a monthly Safety Score that grades five factors when you drive: hard braking, aggressive turning, unsafe following distance, forced autopilot disengagement and forward collision warnings.
+Instead, Tesla Insurance calculates a monthly Safety Score that grades seven factors when you drive: hard braking, aggressive turning, following distance, excessive speeding, late-night driving, forced autopilot disengagement and unbuckled driving.
 A higher Safety Score results in lower premiums, while a lower Safety Score could result in more expensive premiums.
-Other factors that go into Tesla Insurance premiums include which car you drive, where you live, how much you drive and your chosen coverage selections.
+Other factors that go into Tesla Insurance premiums include which car you drive, where you live, how much you drive and which coverage you select.
+Tesla doesn’t use the Safety Score to calculate rates in California due to state-imposed insurance laws.
+If you receive Safety Score data, it will be for educational and informational purposes only.

-While Tesla Insurance offers standard coverage like bodily injury and property damage liability, as well as comprehensive and collision coverage, optional coverage will vary by state.
-Additionally, depending on state availability, Tesla Insurance may also offer an Autonomous Vehicle Protection Package that could cover expenses like electronic key replacement, loss or damages to the wall charger and incidents when the vehicle is being driven by autopilot.
+Tesla offers standard coverage options, including bodily injury, property damage liability, collision and coverage.
+Other options vary by state.
+Additionally, depending on state availability, Tesla Insurance may also offer an Autonomous Vehicle Protection Package that could cover expenses like electronic key replacement, loss or damage to the wall charger and incidents when the vehicle is being driven by autopilot.

 Pros and cons of Tesla car insurance